emostov/merkletree/README.md

 September 27, 2019

 Summary:
-There are 2 implementations, 1 in python and one in go.
+There are 2 implementations, one in python and one in go.
 The go version is not work for deletion and I have not updated the verification function yet.
 The python version is fully working.This is the first try at implementing a merkle tree that supports insertion, deletion, finding